Taipei EasyCard Guide: Taiwan’s Smart Card

 Adding an EasyCard to the EasyWallet app.

-You can find it on the lower portion of your EasyCard:
+Find this number on the lower portion of your EasyCard.

 How to check for EasyCard Number